An Historical Tour of London via the British Version of the Monopoly Board Game- A 21st Century View

 Being a main road and in such close proximity to three of London's main stations, hotels abound along the road, along with less salubrious b&b's in the backstreets full of the hopelessly addicted.
 When Monopoly was invented, Euston Road was narrower but probably was just as congested.
 Although not the most aesthetic street to live on in places, it is likely that prices are disproportionately high compared with those when Monopoly was created.

 Running uphill from Kings Cross Station to the Angel, Islington, Pentonville Road becomes City Road, continuing east to the Old Street roundabout.
 Part of the inner London ring-road, it is joined by Euston Road at Kings Cross.

 A former industrial neighbourhood, this street was full of factories until the late 20th century, but is now largely residential.
 There is a bizarre looking building at its junction with Gray's Inn Road with a lighthouse on top and the former Scala cinema, which is now a nightclub.
 A shot of Iggy Pop onstage here is on the cover of the Stooges Raw Power album.

-The original Angel, Islington stood at the corner at the top of the hill, the building still visible and housing the Cooperative Bank.
-The square next to it on the Monopoly board is the jail, although Pentonville Prison is not on Pentonville Road, but further north on Caledonian Road.
+The original Angel, Islington hotel stood at the corner at the top of the hill, the building still standing and now housing the Cooperative Bank.
+The square next to it on the Monopoly board is the jail, although Pentonville Prison is actually further north on nearby Caledonian Road.

 Pall Mall features probably the ugliest facade of all the royal palaces, St James' Palace, the London residence of Princess Anne, Princess Beatrice and Princess Alexandra.
 Until recently, Princess Eugenie was its main resident.
 The palace was built on the site of a former leper hospital.